Kung Eye Center is proud to offer state-of-the-art laser cataract removal in both of its offices located in New Jersey and Staten Island.

 While most cataract patients are over the age of 50, some people may develop them earlier due to diabetes or injury.
 Some patients are also born with cataracts, also known as congenital cataracts.

-If you think you may be suffering from cataracts, call Kung Eye Center today for a free consultation to get more information on your options or to schedule a cataract exam.
+If you think you may be suffering from cataracts, call Kung Eye Center today for a cataract consultation to get more information on your options or to schedule a cataract exam.